Grant Miehm Interview

 I had done a number of successful assignments for Mike: Green Arrow, Blackhawk and a few others.
 Like any editor that I had a rapport with, I would hit on Mike at the end of one job, for him to give me another.
 After I’d established a good track record with him, as someone he could rely on, he clued me into what was going on.
 As he got closer to actually being able to offer assignments on this same project, I flew out to Chicago, for this sort of interesting, posh, pseudo-Thanksgiving / Christmas get together hosted by Gold and Brian Augustyn, and it kind of went on from there.
 We talked, and– well –I guess you get the idea.
 Looking back now, it all seemed pretty casual.

-I don’t believe there was an open invitation to ‘try out’ as you suggest, Bradley.
+I don’t believe there was an open invitation to ‘try out’ as you suggest, Brad.
 But it wasn’t some sort of exclusive club either.
 I think it really boiled down to people that the editors had worked with and felt were professional.
 I think that Mike and Brian were looking for people whom they felt had solid storytelling skills in the tradition of the early 1960’s Marvel Comics.
 Mike and I were definitely on the same track regarding that and several other aspects relating to his goals.
 So that was the common ground between us.

 Were you given a choice as to which character you wanted, or was the choice made for you?